 Improved employee morale

 Employees have a great influence on the outcome and reputation of a healthcare facility.
-However, utilizing a patient-centered care system can also improve morale to work.
+However, utilizing a patient-centered care system can also improve morale at work.
 This is possible because healthcare professionals have a better chance of forming a valued connection with their patients.
 This makes the treatment process easier and gives employees something to build on.

 Lessened expenses